psi4/psi4/doc/sphinxman/source/sapt.rst

 of the system to remain fixed throughout monomer and dimer calculations.
 These requirements are imposed whenever a SAPT calculation is requested but can also be set explicitly with the ``no_reorient`` and ``symmetry c1`` molecule keywords, as in the example above.
+As a reminder, only SAPT0 can handle the interaction of both closed- and open-shell monomers.
-A final note is that the SAPT module is only capable of performing SAPT computations for interactions between closed-shell singlets.
+Higher-order SAPT is only available for computation of interactions between closed-shell singlets.

 The example input shown above would not be used in practice.
 To exploit the efficiency of the density-fitted SAPT implementation in